exploring self-realization, sacred personhood, and full humanity

 Do you know… I have been… thinking of you so much, thinking of only you – which is too much, perhaps.
 Shall I tell you?

 Editor’s note: We know there is such a thing as becoming obsessively compulsive, a mesmerized infatuation, centered in another human being.
-But there is a natural and right aspect of this focalization, and we see it here in Elizabeth.
-Those who’ve never experienced mature love lump all intense focus in the category of “obsessive compulsion,” but this is gross error.
+But there is also a natural and right aspect of this focalization, and we see it here in Elizabeth.
+Those who’ve never experienced mature love will lump all intense focus in the category of “obsessive compulsion,” but this is gross error.
 One is drawn to the Beloved so forcibly – as Silver Birch says, with an attraction “so overwhelming, so magnetic” – as to inspire song-lyrics such as “forgive me for wanting you so.”

 It seems to me, to myself, that no man was to any woman what you are to me – the fullness must be in proportion, you know, to the vacancy… and only I know what was behind – the long wilderness without the blossoming rose… and the capacity for happiness, like a black gaping hole, before this silver flooding.

 Editor’s note: We gasp in astonishment at the beauty of The Great Poetess’s words!
 She believes that the intensity of her love for Robert has been previously unknown in history.
 I suggest that it is the destiny of every Twin Soul to feel such particularized and extreme delight toward his or her mate: “No one has ever loved another as much as I love you!”
-It is a universal proclamation, and it will true for each sacred couple – we shall all yet perceive the magnitude of this singular love.
+It is a universal proclamation, and it will be true for each sacred couple – we shall all yet perceive the magnitude of this singular love.

 Is it wonderful that I should stand as in a dream, and disbelieve – not you – but my own fate?
 Was ever anyone taken from a lampless dungeon and placed upon the pinnacle of a mountain, without the head turning around and the heart turning faint, as mine do?